electrode-io/electrode/docs/chapter1/intermediate/create-a-electrode-component/low-level-components.md

    ...
 ```

 This will generate a new package and also update the demo-app.
-Don'tgett panic if you saw conflicts, the `demo-app/src/client/components/home.jsx` and `demo-app/package.json` expected to be overwritten during the update.
+Don't get panic if you saw conflicts, the `demo-app/src/client/components/home.jsx` and `demo-app/package.json` expected to be overwritten during the update.

 #### Develop the new generated component